 The growth effects are associated with multiple reinforcing channels (domestic stability, physical capital accumulation, productivity gains, and trade expansion) with distinct temporal patterns ranging from immediate stabilization to gradual human capital gains.
 Decomposing the democracy-growth nexus reveals that democracy and geopolitical relations are complementary but distinct: democracy's short-run growth effects are substantially attenuated when controlling for international relations, consistent with partial mediation, while its long-run benefits (strengthened property rights, reduced expropriation risk) persist independently of geopolitical channels.

 Applying the estimated impulse responses to observed geopolitical changes, we find that improving international relations from the 1980s to 2000s generated median GDP gains of 2--5\% per decade, while post-2010 fragmentation reversed this pattern.
 Under maintained assumptions, persistent differences in geopolitical alignment can account for GDP variations ranging from $-30\%$ to $+30\%$ across countries.
 Beyond the baseline identification, our findings are robust to dynamic panel estimation, unsmoothed event-based measures, and comparison with alternative proxies including UN voting patterns, sanctions, and formal alliances (Section~\ref{s:add_robust}).

-\paragraph{Literature Review} This paper contributes to three interconnected strands of literature: the measurement of geopolitical relations, determinants of economic growth, and the emerging field of geoeconomics.
+\paragraph{Literature Review} We contribute to three literatures: the measurement of geopolitical alignment, the determinants of economic growth, and the emerging field of geoeconomics.

 \textit{Measuring Bilateral Geopolitical Alignment}.
-Our primary contribution is to provide a continuous, time-varying representation of bilateral geopolitical relations that overcomes fundamental limitations in existing approaches.
+Our primary contribution is to provide a continuous, time-varying representation of bilateral geopolitical relations that addresses key limitations in existing approaches.
 The predominant method relies on UN General Assembly (UNGA) voting similarity \citep{Signorino1999-yb, Bailey2017-po}, which captures multilateral positions rather than bilateral dynamics.
-Alternative categorical measures---including strategic rivalries \citep{thompson2001identifying, Aghion2019-rp}, sanctions \citep{Ahn2020-ng, Felbermayr2021-ws}, military alliances \citep{Gibler2008-xr}, and bilateral treaties \citep{broner2025hegemonic}---provide discrete classifications but cannot capture the continuous evolution of international relationships.
+Alternative categorical measures (strategic rivalries \citep{thompson2001identifying, Aghion2019-rp}, sanctions \citep{Ahn2020-ng, Felbermayr2021-ws}, military alliances \citep{Gibler2008-xr}, and bilateral treaties \citep{broner2025hegemonic}) provide discrete classifications but do not track the continuous evolution of international relationships.
 Our event-based approach fills this gap, providing continuous bilateral coverage at annual frequency across six decades.
 Drawing on the text-as-data framework \citep{gentzkow2019text} and its applications to economic and political risks \citep{Baker2016-ni, Hassan2019-rf, Caldara2022-fy, Hassan2024-tx}, as well as the growing applications of large language models for data construction in economics \citep{clayton2025geoeconomic, Dell2025-qj, lagakos2025american, asirvatham2026gpt}, we extract, classify, and score 373,020 bilateral political events spanning 1960--2024 using standardized frameworks (CAMEO/Goldstein).